kubernetes/kubernetes/docs/networking.md

-# Networking in Kubernetes
+# Networking in LMKTFY

 ## Summary

-Kubernetes approaches networking somewhat differently that Docker's defaults.
+LMKTFY approaches networking somewhat differently that Docker's defaults.
 We give every pod its own IP address allocated from an internal network, so you do not need to explicitly create links between communicating pods.
 To do this, you must set up your cluster networking correctly.